 4. THE SITUATION IN THE LAKE DISTRICT NATIONAL PARK

 In the late afternoon of June 22, 2019, I reached the top of Helvellyn Mountain (950m.a.s.l.), which is the highest in the Helvellyn Massif, the 2nd highest in the Lake District National Park, just after the Scafell Pike.
-The mountain itself is placed in 4th position.
+The mountain itself is placed in the 4th position.
 Nevertheless, the theoretical visibility cloak is as wide as from the top of the Scafell Pike.
 The weather at that moment was good, with almost no wind and quite big relative humidity.
-The area, where the tunnel of clear air approached, was spreading more or less between the Cumbrian Mountains, Cambrian Mountains, Northern Ireland and the south-west area of Scotland, with towering Galloway Forest Park.
-The vistas towards east direction were strongly deteriorated by haze.
-The good example you can find below (Pic.
-46), as a reference to the situation, which I am going to show you later.
+The area, where the tunnel of clear air approached, was spreading more or less between the Cumbrian Mountains, Cambrian Mountains, Northern Ireland, and the southwest area of Scotland, with towering Galloway Forest Park.
+The vistas towards the east direction were strongly deteriorated by haze.
+A good example you can find below (Pic.
+46), is a reference to the situation, which I am going to show you later.

 Now let’s have a look at the weather circumstances for that area.
 I have picked up 6 stations, showing the data roughly for June 22, 2019, 18:00 UTC, the moment, when my observation was done (Pic.
 47).

 The humidity level was between 60-70%, however, we must take the altitude alteration into account, where the air was dryer a bit, especially towards the west.